-First, I teach my clients how to hold the food and how to reward the dog for being in the heel position.
+First, I teach my clients how to hold the food and reward the dog for being in the heel position.
 The heel position is best taught alongside a wall.
-Then I teach them how to move their dog in heel.
+Then I teach them how to move their dog in the heel.

-I learned today, that smaller dogs don’t have really strong grips and it’s best to have the dog feed on the inside of the hot dog, so they don’t have to work their way through the casing.
+I learned today that smaller dogs don’t have powerful grips, and it’s best to have the dog feed on the inside of the hot dog, so they don’t have to work their way through the casing.

-After the dog finished this half a hot dog, she was just sitting in heeling position, while my clients and I had a pleasant conversation.
-Harley was just waiting for more food and that was really the point of the exercise.
+After the dog finished this half a hot dog, she sat in heeling position while my clients and I had a pleasant conversation.
+Harley was waiting for more food, and that was really the point of the exercise.

-If any of you are struggling with leash walking, maybe go out and buy some high-quality hot dogs.
-I tend to use “Hebrew National”.
+If you are struggling with leash walking, maybe go out and buy some high-quality hot dogs.
+I tend to use “Hebrew National.”

-Remember to first just let the dog eat the hot dog out of your hand, while in heel position and later add motion to that exercise.
+Remember first to let the dog eat the hot dog out of your hand while in heel position and later add motion to that exercise.

-If you need help and are new to the flash briefing, please know, that I am genuinely interested in helping you with free professional advice.
-You can text my tip line at 832 734 5189 anytime.
-I may ask for a little more information because I like to know who I am talking to, but your text reaches me and the response will be from me.
+If you need help with the hotdog method, please know that I am genuinely interested in helping you with free professional advice.
+You can text my tip line at 832-734-5189 anytime.
+I may ask for a little more information because I like to know who I am talking to, but your text reaches me, and the response will be from me.